 We are cognizant of the issues posed by all videoconferencing platforms in the modern age, and seek to ensure that our community's experience with Zoom is reliable and protected.

 We are continually reviewing and implementing the evolving Zoom security recommendations and closely following the Zoom blog.
-Any changes to default recommendations that we make are communicated via email and updated in our guides.
-We plan to assess additional security settings when the semester concludes and will communicate with users about any new changes then.
+Any changes to default recommendations that we make are communicated via email and updated in our Securing Your Virtual Classroom guide.

 Implementations and Communications

-4/6/20: Newly created Emerson Zoom meetings will require a password by default.
+4/6/20: Newly created Emerson Zoom meetings will require a passcode by default.
 Updated our Securing Your Virtual Classroom guide with FAQs.
 Email sent to campus.

 3/31/20: Screen sharing settings within an Emerson Zoom account will automatically default to “Only Host”.
 Published a new guide about Securing Your Virtual Classroom.
 Email sent to campus.

 3/10/20: Zoom Pro accounts made available to all members of the Emerson community.
 Updated Zoom guides.
 Email sent to campus.